VPS Newsletter January 2023

 VPS BOARD NEWS

-Remember, as a VPS member, you can share noteworthy news about your artwork, about prizes you were awarded, about your upcoming shows, about your hub, or about other pastel items of personal interest.
+Also, you can share noteworthy news about your artwork, about prizes you were awarded, about your upcoming shows, about your hub, or about other pastel items of personal interest.
 Check it out by going to the VPS website and clicking Member News on the drop-down menu or click on this link for submission instructions:

 Don’t forget that you can also rent DVDs for free as a member.
 The information is on our website.